 Stevia Vs. Sucralose: What Is The Difference Between The Two?

 There are significant differences between these two sweeteners.
-Although they both offer a sweet taste when used as a sugar alternative, they are not similar.
+Although they both offer a sweet taste when used as a sugar alternative, they are not the same.
 Take a look at some of the most common differences between stevia and sucralose.

 Stevia is obtained from the leaves of the bushy stevia plant.
-The bushy shrub is grown in northeast Paraguay, Argentina, Brazil, Canada, and parts of Europe and Asia (7).
+The bushy shrub can be grown nowadays in northeast Paraguay, Argentina, Brazil, Canada, and parts of Europe and Asia (7).
 Sucralose, on the other hand, is a product of sugar (8).
-It is obtained when specific sugar atoms are replaced with those of chlorine (5).
+It is obtained when specific sugar molecules are replaced with those of chlorine (5).

 Sucralose Vs. Stevia Leaf Extract FDA Approval